Image of Shango

 First Publisher

-Appearance List The Yoruba-Speaking Peoples of the Slave Coast of West Africa (1894) by A. B. Ellis; The History of the Yorubas (1921) by Samuel Johnson; Os africanos no Brasil (1932) by Raymundo Nina Rodrigues; Xangôs do Nordeste: investigações sobre os cultos negro-fetichistas do Recife (1937) by Albino Gonçalves Fernandes; Candomblés da Bahia (first ed.
+Appearance List The voice of Africa v.
+1 (1913) by Leo Frobenius — valued for early observations and visual documentation despite controversial diffusionist interpretations of African civilization [Smithsonian]; The history of the Yorubas : from the earliest times to the beginning of the British Protectorate (1921) by Rev. Samuel Johnson, Paster of Oyo; ed.
+Dr. O. (Obadiah) Johnson, Lagos [Internet Archive]; Os africanos no Brasil (1932) by Raymundo Nina Rodrigues; Xangôs do Nordeste: investigações sobre os cultos negro-fetichistas do Recife (1937) by Albino Gonçalves Fernandes; The Religion of the Yorùbá (1948) by J. Olumide Luca; Candomblés da Bahia (first ed.
 1948; 2nd ed.
-1954) by Edison Carneiro; West African Religion (1949) by Geoffrey Parrinder; Dieux d’Afrique (1954) by Pierre Verger (original edition; later reissued); Olódùmarè: God in Yoruba Belief (1962) by E. Bolaji Idowu; “The Symbolism and Ritual Context of the Yoruba ‘Laba Shango'” in Journal of the Royal Anthropological Institute (1962) by Janice Wescott & Peter Morton-Williams; Three Yoruba Plays (1964) by Duro Ladipo — includes Oba Kóso (canonical Sàngó drama); The Shango Cult in Trinidad (1965) by George Eaton Simpson (monograph; first ed.
-1965); Yoruba Beliefs and Sacrificial Rites (1979) by J. Ọmọṣade Awolalu.
+1954) by Edison Carneiro; West African Religion (1949) by Geoffrey Parrinder; Dieux d’Afrique (1954) by Pierre Verger (original edition; later reissued); Olódùmarè: God in Yoruba Belief (1962) by E. Bolaji Idowu; “The Symbolism and Ritual Context of the Yoruba ‘Laba Shango’” in Journal of the Royal Anthropological Institute (1962) by Janice Wescott & Peter Morton-Williams; Three Yoruba Plays (1964) by Duro Ladipo; The Shango Cult in Trinidad (1965) by George Eaton Simpson (monograph; first ed.
+1965); African Religions in Brazil (French: Les religions africaines au Brésil, 1960) by Roger Bastide; Ifa Divination: Communication Between Gods and Men in West Africa (1969) by William Bascom; Yoruba Beliefs and Sacrificial Rites (1979) by J. Ọmọṣade Awolalu.

 Sample Read Yoruba Beliefs and Sacrificial Rites (1979) [Internet Archive]